Battle of France: Tactics

 The German army conducted combined arms operations of mobile offensive formations, with well-trained artillery, infantry, engineer and tank formations, integrated into Panzer divisions.
 The elements were united by wireless communication, which enabled them to work together at a quick tempo and exploit opportunities faster than the Allies.
 Panzer divisions could conduct reconnaissance, advance to contact or defend and attack vital positions and weak spots.

 Captured ground would be occupied by infantry and artillery as pivot points for further attacks.
 Although many German tanks were outgunned by their opponents, they could lure Allied tanks onto the divisional anti-tank guns.
 The avoidance of tank-versus-tank engagements conserved German tanks for the next stage of the offensive, units carrying supplies for three to four days' operations.
 The Panzer divisions were supported by motorised and infantry divisions.

 German tank battalions (Panzer-Abteilungen) were to be equipped with the Panzerkampfwagen III and Panzerkampfwagen IV tanks but shortages led to the use of light Panzerkampfwagen II and even lighter Panzerkampfwagen I instead.
 The German Army lacked a heavy tank like the French Char B1; French tanks were better designs, more numerous, with superior armour and armament but slower and with inferior mechanical reliability than the German designs.
 Although the German Army was outnumbered in artillery and tanks, it possessed some advantages over its opponents.
 The newer German Panzers had a crew of five: commander, gunner, loader, driver, and mechanic.
 Having a trained individual for each task allowed a logical division of labour.
 French tanks had smaller crews; the commander had to load the main gun, distracting him from observation and tactical deployment.
 The Germans enjoyed an advantage through the theory of Auftragstaktik (mission command) by which officers, NCOs and men were expected to use their initiative and had control over supporting arms, rather than the slower, top-down methods of the Allies.

 Luftwaffe

-Army Group B had the support of 1,815 combat, 487 transport aircraft and 50 gliders; 3,286 combat aircraft supported Army Groups A and C. The Luftwaffe was the most experienced, well-equipped and well-trained air force in the world.
+Army Group B had the support of 1,815 combat aircraft, 487 transport aircraft and 50 gliders; 3,286 combat aircraft supported Army Groups A and C. The Luftwaffe was the most experienced, well-equipped and well-trained air force in the world.
 The combined Allied total was 2,935 aircraft, about half the size of the Luftwaffe.
 The Luftwaffe could provide close support with dive-bombers and medium bombers but was a broadly based force, intended to support national strategy and could carry out operational, tactical and strategic bombing operations.
 Allied air forces were mainly intended for army co-operation but the Luftwaffe could fly air superiority missions, medium-range interdiction, strategic bombing and close air support operations, depending on circumstances.
 It was not a Panzer spearhead arm, since in 1939 fewer than 15 per cent of Luftwaffe aircraft were designed for close support as this was not its main role.